cpoff-rv/css-grid-intro/README.md

 ## Implicit Grid
 Manual positioning for grid items is cool, but that's not always what you want.
 Most of the time you'll have a few grid items you want to position, while everything else should just... fall into place.
 No extra math, please.

-_[extremely Kevin Flynn voice]_ Welcome to the (implicit) grid.
+Welcome to the implicit grid.

-We've already seen this feature in action.
+As a matter of fact, we've already seen this in action.
 In our first grid example, we didn't explictly position _any_ of the grid items, and they still "magically" arranged themselves into columns and rows.

 This is possible thanks to CSS Grid's auto-placement rules.
 When we create a grid, each grid item is automatically placed in a cell on the first row.
 When there's no more room on the explicit row, a new _implicit_ row is automatically created for us.